joycesim/joycesim.github.io/research/index.md

 '*Two-phase or not two-phase*'

 ## Applying two-phase flow and reactive thermodynamics at tectonic boundaries to understand Earth dynamics through its evolution.
 Fluid dynamic applications to planetary systems with a goal to understand potential habitability.
-Tackling modern day problems such as carbon storage and monitoring.

 [//]: # (Research to move the conversation forward)